-I am writing as a private citizen with concerns about some of the Productivity Commission's recommendations regarding Childcare and Early Childhood learning.
-I have two children who attend an excellent not-for-profit childcare centre in Sydney three days a week.
+I am writing with concerns about some of the Productivity Commission's recommendations regarding Childcare and Early Childhood learning.
+I have two children who attend an excellent not-for-profit childcare centre in Sydney four days a week.

 My submissions are that: